PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-12 07:24:06
+Last updated: 2024-04-12 07:25:13
-Random Quote: If you waste time trying to get people to love you, you'll end up the most popular dead man in town.  -  Bronn
+Random Quote: Those called "fools" are the only ones brave enough to see the truth. - Rick Sanchez